sid19991/hello-world/CyberSec/Man-in-middle.md

-## We will man in the middle Attack using ettercap
+## We will do man in the middle Attack using ettercap

 1. `ettercap -G` opens ettercap
 2. open `unified sniff` from `snif` option